 Viruses

 Tonsillitis is usually caused by viruses, such as those related to colds.
 You can inhale the viruses through droplets in the air from people sneezing and coughing, or by contact with secretions from the nose or throat of people with the infection.
-Tonsillitis may be a symptom of the Epstein-Barr virus which causes glandular fever; this is more common in teenagers.
+Tonsillitis may be a symptom of the Epstein-Barr virus which causes glandular fever – this is more common in teenagers.

 Bacteria

-The bacteria that causes tonsillitis can cause rheumatic fever.
-This is a very serious condition that can lead to damage of the heart and kidney disease.
-It is important that you seek urgent medical advice if you have any signs of tonsillitis and have:
+The group A strep bacteria that causes tonsillitis can cause rheumatic fever.
+This is a very serious condition that can lead to heart damage and kidney disease.

 - a personal, family, or household history of rheumatic fever, or

-- two or more of the following:
+- 2 or more of the following:

 - Māori or Pacific ethnicity

-- aged 3 to 35 years
+- you're 3 to 35 years of age

 - living in crowded accommodation or a lower socio-economic area.